smw150430/Waste-Management-Classification/README.md

 Contributor: Stephen Williams

 ## Goal
-This project aims to classify images into organic and recyclable categories.
-Given the prevalence of global warming and environmental negligence in the various news outlets worldwide, I have concerned myself with a subset of such things, waste management.
-The aforementioned model will permit for automating a subset of the waste management process.
+This project aims to classify images into organic and recyclable/non-organic categories.
+I have concerned myself with this to compose a means to efficiently identify and ultimately automate waste management.
+Currently, the burden of sorting waste is left to individual households and the like.
+Given their unreliable temperments, it would be preferable to circumvent the human element in the waste management process.

 ## Contents
   * [Architectures](https://github.com/smw150430/Waste-Management-Classification/tree/master/Architectures): json files of the convolutional neural networks that were built and trained